CarlosMoises20/IDS-software/README.md

 These instructions to install Apache KRaft are also available on these sites below:

-&emsp; On Windows 10 or above
+&emsp; On Windows 10 or above (contains additional necessary steps not described on this README file, such as installing WSL)
 ```
 https://learn.conduktor.io/kafka/how-to-install-apache-kafka-on-windows-without-zookeeper-kraft-mode/
 ```